francoparavan/francoparavan/README.md

 <!--<img src="https://media.giphy.com/media/liRTgRfK9XljrH2EFt/giphy.gif" width="25">-->
 <h2>🙋‍♂️ About</h2>

 <p>I'm a Full Stack Developer passionate about web innovation, crafting web solutions, and always curious about the progression of AI and robotics.
-Constantly exploring new technologies and embracing challenges, with a strong focus on collaboration.
-This commitment drives my growth and hones my skills to the next level.</p>
+Constantly exploring new technologies and embracing challenges, with a strong focus on collaboration and hands-on experience.</p>